wso2/docs-ei/en/micro-integrator/docs/setup/enabling_SSL_tunneling_thru_proxy_server.md

 # Enabling SSL Tunneling through a Proxy Server

 If your proxy service connects to a back-end server through a proxy server, you can enable secure socket layer (SSL) tunneling through the proxy server to prevent any intermediate proxy services from interfering with the communication.
-SSL tunneling is available when your proxy service uses either the **HTTP PassThrough** transport or the **HTTP-NIO** transport.
+SSL tunneling is available when your proxy service uses either the **HTTP PassThrough** transport.

 The following section walks you through the steps to enable SSL tunneling through a proxy server.
 Here we will use [Squid](http://www.squid-cache.org/) as the caching and forwarding HTTP web proxy.

 ## Setting up Squid